 WORKING GROUPS.

 Within the assembly, you can create working groups that focus on specific tasks.
-Food organisation groups, ecologistics/distribution groups, caring circles, housing groups are all examples of the different sectors of the economy you can organise with Circles.
+Food organization groups, ecologistics/ distribution groups, caring circles, housing groups are all examples of the different sectors of the economy you can organize with Circles.